This article tells you how to use the Participants table to:

 Segment results based on identifiers, URL tokens, and question responses

-An effective approach to analyzing your study results might involve looking at the results of different demographics separately.
+An effective approach to analyzing your card sorting results might involve looking at the results of different demographics separately.

-To segment and reload your results based on participant identifiers or URL tokens, search for the identifier or token, select the now-highlighted participants using the check box, and hit 'Apply' to reload your results.
-Or, you search and select other participants to include in the same group.
+To segment and reload your results based on participant identifiers or URL tokens, look in the table for the identifier or token, and select them all using the check box.
+You can filter your results by clicking ‘Filter to selected participants’.
+The filter will now be applied across your results.

-If your participants completed any questions that had pre-set answers (like multi-choice), you can segment your results based on their answers.
-Use the questionnaire filters and then reload your results.
+If your participants completed screening, pre-study or post-study questions that have pre-set answers (like multi-choice), you can segment your results based on their answers.
+Press the ‘Add filter’ button at the top of the page and select ‘Question response’, then choose the question and response you want to filter to.
+Press ‘Apply filter’ to reload the results to your new criteria.